Victoria West..Videos ..Kalahari National Park ..Kruger National Park ..Namibia ..Back to Australia

 Mother wanted to know what happened in Harare and we told her some of the truth.
 For the next few days we kicked our heels up, went for long beach walks and nattered with mother about this and that.

-I had inherited some money and my Aunt’s Jaguar from my Uncle Lex’s joint estate which was divvied up into 17ths.
-My brother, Bernie had come from the USA and declared that seeing as I had used his investment to purchase land that instead of me paying him back, I should sign the Jaguar over to him.
+I had inherited some money and my Aunt’s 1958 Jaguar Mark 4 from my Uncle Lex’s joint estate which was divvied up into 17ths.
+My brother, Bernie, had come from the USA and declared that seeing as I had used his investment to purchase land that instead of me paying him back, I should sign the Jaguar over to him.
 Sensing an advantage here I said “Where do I sign?”

 I made enquiries about taking the money out of the country but that was against the rules at that time, however, if I worked the money in the country and then left it would be OK.
 I discussed it with my Mother and she was non commital.